html-screen-capture-js/html-screen-capture-js/README.md

 <a name="demo"></a>
 ## Try the Demo

-Simly clone/download the repository and execute cmd:
+Simply clone/download the repository and execute cmd:
 ```sh
 run-demo.bat
 ```